Skip to content

 Field Type Required Description

-Regions List Required List of regions for cloud monitoring data collection
+Regions list Required List of regions for Cloud Monitor collection

-targets list Required List of cloud monitoring object configurations
+targets list Required List of Cloud Monitor collection object configurations

-The logical relationship between multiple configurations under the same namespace is "AND"
+Multiple configurations under the same namespace have a logical "AND" relationship

-targets[#].metrics list Required List of cloud monitoring metric names
+targets[#].metrics list Required List of Cloud Monitor metric names to collect

 targets[#].metrics[#] str Required Metric name pattern, supports "NOT", wildcard matching